rwkopcke/sp500_earn_price/README.md

 2. debug
     - ensure that DFII10.xlsx is in input_dir
     - move the latest sp input file from archive to input_dir
-    - replace record_dict,json with its backup file from backup_dir
+    - replace record_dict.json with its backup file from backup_dir
 3. reinitialize
     - ensure that DFII10.xlsx in INPUT_DIR has data for all quarters
-    - after setting ARCHIVE_DIR above, reset INPUT_DIR
-    - INPUT_DIR = ARCHIVE_DIR
+    - where indicated in sp_paths.py insert command INPUT_DIR = ARCHIVE_DIR
     - after reinitialization, remove the command INPUT_DIR = ARCHIVE_DIR